Dates & Venue

 Team competition: Team Championship & Trophy

 - The competition begins with a round-robin group-stage where all teams play each other in their group to determine the final placings.
-For the Womens competition, this group-stage will consist of all teams who enter the championships.
-For the Open competition, this group-stage will consist of 48 teams based on the performance at the last season’s championships.
+For the Women’s competition, this group-stage will consist of all teams who enter the championships.
+For the Open competition, this group-stage will consist of 48 teams based on the performance at the last season’s championships (see the Open Team Shield & Vase for teams not playing at the Open Team Championship/Trophy level).

-- Subject to having won at least one match, the top two institution first teams from each group will progress to the Team Championship knock-out stage.
+- Subject to not finishing bottom of the group, the top two institution first teams from each group will progress to the Team Championship knock-out stage.
 Note that only institution first teams can participate in the Team Championship.

 - The two highest ranked teams who have not already qualified for the Team Championship will qualify for the Team Trophy knock-out stage.

-- Both knock-out stages will be single-elimination to determine the champions of both competitions.
+- All knock-out stages will be single-elimination to determine the champions of both competitions.

 Team Competition: Open Team Shield & Vase